-Volvo are strongly committed to the development of self-driving truck technology, seemingly as a bid to seize a large portion of the truck market of the future.
+Volvo is strongly committed to the development of self-driving truck technology, seemingly as a bid to seize a large portion of the truck market of the future.

 The Volvo stocks has been performing really well in recent years, beating 2019 Q1, Q2, Q3 and Q4 revenue expectations.

 In the auto world, Tesla stock is a darling (popular and high performing).
 It is easily the best electric vehicle stock currently by a wide margin.

 It’s also one of the leading self-driving car companies, that’s famous for its Autopilot feature (a semi-autonomous driving technology).

 Even though Tesla is famous for its S3XY cars, Tesla has its eyes set on the Truck market too.
 In 2017, Tesla unveiled the Tesla Semi (an electric truck) that will also feature the famous “Tesla Autopilot” technology.
-This puts Tesla in the self-driving truck radar.
+This puts Tesla on the self-driving truck radar.

 Bear in mind that Tesla’s vision is to eventually advance their Autopilot feature to a full self-driving feature.
 And when that happens, the Tesla Semi will eventually become a self-driving electric truck.

 Is Tesla a good self-driving truck stock?
 Yes, definitely.